 Sec.
-38. Penal Provisions. -
+38. Penal Provisions.

 - a) Any person who shall willfully interfere with, restrain or coerce a worker in the exercise of his or her rights or shall in any manner commit any act in violation of any of the provisions of this Act shall, upon conviction, be punished by a fine of not less than Twenty Thousand Pesos (P20,000.00) or imprisonment of one (1) to six (6) years or both fine and imprisonment at the discretion of the Court. - b) If the offender is a public official or an official of a GOCC, the Court, in addition to the penalties provided in the preceding paragraph, may impose the additional penalty or disqualification from public office. - c) Any person who violates the provision of this Act on Policy on Confiscation of Materials and Impounding of Vehicles shall be liable.
-Nothing herein shall prohibit the aggrieved workers in the informal economy from initiating a criminal or civil action against the responsible person or officer. - d) Failure to implement the provisions of this Act on Relocation of Vending Sites and Policy on Relocation of Terminals shall render the responsible official/s administratively liable pursuant to Republic Act 7160 and other applicable laws without prejudice to any civil or criminal case that may be filed against erring officials.
+Nothing herein shall prohibit the aggrieved WIE from initiating a criminal or civil action against the responsible person or officer. - d) Failure to implement the provisions of this Act on Relocation of Vending Sites and Policy on Relocation of Terminals shall render the responsible official/s administratively liable pursuant to Republic Act 7160 and other applicable laws without prejudice to any civil or criminal case that may be filed against erring officials.
 If a private institution or company is found to have violated any provision of this Act, its business license shall be suspended or revoked at the discretion of the Court.

 Sec.
-39. Implementing Rules and Regulations (IRR). - The Implementing Rules and Regulations (IRR) of this Act shall be formulated by a committee to be coled by DOLE and NEDA.
-The members of the committee shall be the representatives of government offices mentioned in this Act, and workers in the informal economy organizations.
-Provided that, at least 30% of the committee members shall come from the latter, and provided further, that at least 30% of committee members are women.
-Said committee will start work on the IRR within three (3) months after the effectivity of this Act and finish within six (6) months thereafter.
+39. Implementing Rules and Regulations (IRR). - The Implementing Rules and Regulations (IRR) of this Act shall be formulated by a committee to be co-led by DOLE and NEDA.
+The members of the committee shall be the representatives of government offices mentioned in this Act, and WIE organizations.
+Provided that, at least

-Sec.
-40. Appropriations. - The amount of one hundred (100) million pesos (P100,000,000.00) shall be appropriated for the initial implementation of this Act.

-Sec.
-41. Separability Clause. - If any provision of this Act is declared unconstitutional or invalid, the provisions not affected shall continue to be in full force and effect.

-Sec.
-42. Repealing Clause. - All laws, decrees, orders, rules and regulations or other issuances inconsistent with the provisions of this Act are hereby repealed, amended or modified accordingly.

-Sec.
-43. Effectivity. - This Act shall take effect fifteen (15) days after its publication in at least two (2) newspapers of general circulation or the Official Gazette, whichever comes first.
+- 1 30% of the committee members shall come from the latter, and provided further, that at - 2 least 30% of committee members are women.
+Said committee will start work on the IRR - 3 within three (3) months after the effectivity of this Act and finish within six (6) months - 4 thereafter. - Sec.
+40. Appropriations.
+The amount of one hundred (100) million pesos - 6 (P100,000,000.00) shall be appropriated for the initial implementation of this Act. - 7 Sec.
+41. Separability Clause.
+If any provision of this Act is declared - 8 unconstitutional or invalid, the provisions not affected shall continue to be in full force - 9 and effect. - Sec.
+42. Repealing Clause.
+All laws, decrees, orders, rules and regulations or - other issuances inconsistent with the provisions of this Act are hereby repealed, amended - 12 or modified accordingly, - 13 Sec.
+43. Effectivity. -This Act shall take effect fifteen (15) days after its publication - in at least two (2) newspapers of general circulation of the Official Gazette, whichever - 15 comes first.